syseleven/grav-docs-metakube/pages/04.Support/01.issue-reporting-guideline/default.en.md

 * [What were the last steps you did before the problem occured?](#what-were-the-last-steps-you-did-before-the-problem-occurred?)

-### How can we reach you?
+### How can we contact you?

-If you provide us with further contact options like a phone number we can reach out to you faster if we have any open questions.
+If you provide us with additonal contact options like a phone number we can contact you faster if we have any open questions.

 ### What is the desired behavior and what do you observe?